virkud/bios611-project1/README.md

 Completition criterion
 ----------------------
 I want to understand the heart failure patients in this datasets and identify a preferred method to identify predictors and to calculate propensity scores.
+The current status of tihs work is to examine why the logistic regression classifier has low accuracy.
+The current theories are that the classifier requires more variables or logisitic regression is not powerful enough to classify in a setting where the outcome is rare.